onetwopunch/forseti-security/_docs/_latest/develop/test/integration-testing/run-test-suite.md

 # {{ page.title }}

-This page describes how to run the end-to-end test suite for your Forseti contributions on your local dev environment.
+This page describes how to run the integration test suite for your Forseti contributions on your local dev environment.

 ## **Setting up development environment**